jalkal/hexagonal-kata-kotlin/README.md

 infrastructure (_High Maintainability_).

 There's also something quite interesting in this kata, that is the ProductAdapter.
 If you remember the initial implementation, we had both ProductClient and
 ProductRepository.
 But when we applied the hexagonal concepts, we just left one ProductAdapter.
-That's really important, because as exaplined before, we don't mind where the data come from, we just know that we're gonna use it.
+That's really important, because as explained before, we don't mind where the data come from, we just know that we're gonna use it.
 In our case, we call just one Api (or adapter) but the adapter itself needs to call many different infrastructures to accomplish its own contract, in this case, the client and the repository.